Are Drain Flies Harmful Or Dangerous?

 Are drain flies harmful?

-Drain flies lay their eggs in the organic matter found in drains and sewer systems, and can reach adulthood within a week.
-If you have spotted these creatures emerging from anywhere in your drain system, your first thought might be are they harmful?
+Drain flies lay their eggs in organic matter found in drains and sewer systems, and can reach adulthood within a week.
+If you have spotted these creatures emerging from anywhere in your drain system, your first thought might be are ‘drain flies harmful?’

 In small numbers, drain flies are not harmful to humans or buildings.
 It’s only when they congregate in large numbers that trouble can start.
 For example, drain flies carry bacteria as a result of where they live – this combined with their unsightly presence, especially in kitchen areas, can be a nuisance to yourself, your family or your clients.

-Drain flies don’t have a huge impact on human health, but they have been reported as worsening the effects of bronchial asthma in some individuals and also contaminating foodstuffs.
+Drain flies don’t have a huge impact on human health, but they have been reported as worsening the effects of bronchial asthma in some individuals.
+They are most known to be problematic around food, where they can contaminate it and make humans and domestic pets quite ill.

 Do I have a drain fly infestation?

 Often, drain fly infestations can strike quickly and without warning – this is inconvenient for both homeowners and business owners alike.
-Your best defence is to be vigilant and learn how to spot the signs.
+Your best defence is to learn how to spot the signs.

-Brushing up on identification is vital for being able to differentiate a drain fly from another insect type.
+Brushing up on identification is vital when differentiating a drain fly from another insect type.
 Putting sticky tape over part of a drain entrance, and noting if any drain flies stick to it, is one way of assessing if you have a potential infestation.

 If you suspect a drain fly infestation, it’s worth arranging a drain CCTV survey from a professional.
 The specialist will feed small cameras deep into your system to get to the root of your drainage problems – confirming if your issues have been triggered by drain flies or not and what the extent of the issue is.